Solutions Bring Convenience & Flexibility to Members

 What is happening with BNPL?

-The Consumer Financial Protection Bureau (CFPB) has taken notice of the rapid growth of BNPL programs, with an eye on addressing “uneven disclosures and protections,” along with “data harvesting … debt accumulation and overextension.”
+This is why the Consumer Financial Protection Bureau (CFPB) has taken notice of the rapid growth of BNPL programs, with an eye on addressing “uneven disclosures and protections,” along with “data harvesting … debt accumulation and overextension.”

-“Credit unions are in an enviable position,” Navarro says, “as they are able not only to better assess the risk profiles of their members, but also help them manage their financial picture more effectively than the competition.”
+“Credit unions are in an enviable position,” Fisher says, “as they are able not only to better assess the risk profiles of their members, but also help them manage their financial picture more effectively than the competition.”

 We are witnessing a fundamental change in consumer behavior.
 Borrowing is moving closer to the point of sale and is becoming inextricably linked with the payment experience.
-This is why BNPL is resonating with so many—people want to be able to purchase the items they want, whenever and however they want.
+This is why BNPL is resonating with so many; people want to be able to purchase the items they want, whenever and however they want.

 Whereas credit unions have long succeeded in character-based trust aspects like providing outstanding member service and consultative advice, the winners of this new financial revolution will need to both be able to deliver the right digital capabilities to meet evolving consumer needs, while responding quickly to such changing needs through continuous innovation and agility.